Play Audio

 • Media

-Some radio and television stations broadcast around the clock, requiring on-air personalities, producers and technical staff to work overnight.
+Some radio and TV stations broadcast around the clock, requiring on-air personalities, producers and technicians.

 • Utilities and Energy